 Key questions to ask your physician:

-- Aside from prescription medication, what can help relieve my pain?
+- How can rehabilitation relieve my pain?

 - When can I start cancer rehabilitation therapy?

 - Can I have baseline measurements before treatment?*

 For your convenience, you can download a physician referral form to share with your doctor here.

 *Baseline measurements are evaluations taken before treatment to better understand any changes in your ability or status that could potentially happen during or after cancer treatment (for example, measures of arm swelling, arm or leg mobility, ability to take care of daily activities, physical health status and strength)

 ReVital therapists understand that every patient is unique.
 That’s why they individually evaluate each cancer survivor and design a safe, effective rehabilitation program based on that patient’s specific needs.
 ReVital patients are in the hands of caring, experienced therapists who have had extensive training in the challenges facing cancer survivors.

 Learn how you can prepare for cancer treatment with Prehabilitation.